Are polarised prescription sunglasses worth it?

 Ordering polarised prescription lenses works exactly the same way as if you were ordering any other type of prescription lens.

-Just like your spectacles, your prescription details are used to determine the strength of your lenses.
+Just like your spectacles, your prescription details are used to determine the corrective strength of your lenses.
 This can be for single vision, reading, bifocals or varifocals.

 At Banton Frameworks, all of our handmade sunglasses are available with prescription polarised lenses.